December 16 2022 | 12 Min Read

 Intermodal is just one potentially useful tool among many possible solutions.
 It may work for your business, but it’s smart to do your research and talk to a trusted 3PL before diving headlong into azure intermodal waters.

 • Managing shipping uncertainty: Intermodal transport diversifies how you move your product around.
 Let’s say you ship a time-critical product.
 If you relied exclusively on rail, for example, a rail strike could cripple your shipping operation.
-If you relied solely on trucking, on the other hand, the dwindling buying power of shippers might gradually box you in to suboptimal solutions.
+If you relied solely on trucking, the dwindling buying power of shippers might gradually box you into suboptimal solutions.
 Intermodal solutions better position your company to pivot when something unexpected happens.
+Plus, intermodal can mean adding air to the mix, so it’s naturally going to come up with expedited or express items too.

 • Intermodal can be resource efficient: Resource efficiency is more than a vague ethical concern — it’s the future.
-The SEC is currently pushing a ruling where some companies will need to report on the carbon footprint of production and distribution, including their supply chain.
+The SEC is currently pushing a ruling where some companies must report on the carbon footprint of production and distribution, including their supply chain.
 And this is only the thin leading edge of a wave of reforms impacting shipping in the US and the world at large.
 Intermodal transport can significantly reduce emissions by leveraging energy-efficient transportation modes where possible.
 Consumers are increasingly demanding resource-efficient supply chain practices.
-Intermodal is a way of catering to that demand.

 • It can also be cost-efficient: All things being equal, if you can transition from road to rail for a meaningful part of the voyage, you’ll typically realize significant savings on freight costs.
 Further cost efficiencies can be gained by leveraging a variety of trucking modes best suited to your freight, its journey, and your customers’ expectations.
-It’s important to note, however, that intermodal isn’t always the most cost-efficient approach.
-Intermodal tends to be sold as an inherently cheaper solution which is overstating reality considerably.
+It’s important to note, however, that switching modes isn’t always the most cost-efficient approach.
+Its fuel efficiency is usually a core value prop, but it could easily add to the complexity of the shipment; we’re talking rail ramps, staging and more.
+Intermodal tends to be sold as an inherently cheaper solution, which considerably overstates reality.
 It’s easy to lose efficiencies on drayage (the transport of goods over a short distance to connect different modes of shipping).
 You may also encounter unexpected and costly practical complications from using multiple channels for a freight line.
 It’s important, therefore, that you measure the cost efficiency of intermodal transport on a case-by-case basis.

 • Intermodal helps you capitalize on flexibility: For example, let’s say your business model and product routinely afford you considerable delivery time flexibility.
 Intermodal can work in your favor here by giving you the option to choose slower, more time-variable shipment methods.

 • Shorter routes: Optimal mileage varies across regions, but generally speaking, intermodal transport makes no financial sense for routes shorter than 500 miles.
-Intermodal transport requires active management, close surveillance, and regular analysis.
+This is especially true considering the extended length of rail transportation networks.
+Intermodal requires active management, close surveillance, and regular analysis.
 These activities cost you extra time and money.
 At short distances, that extra outlay isn’t sufficiently offset by reduced transport costs.

 • If you already have purchasing power: The purpose of intermodal is to find a competitive and efficient solution drawing from multiple shipping channels.
 The old rule still applies, however, that the best solution is a simple one.
 If the shipping market is in your favor — whether owing to supply and demand or having a regular, reliable high shipment volume — you have a lot of leverage up your sleeve to demand a value-for-money service from a stable of reliable conventional carriers.

 So … intermodal.
 Is it a fresh new modality with true potential to improve your supply chain?
 Or is it just more of the same with a dash of extra marketing hype?
-Here’s IL2000’s take: Intermodal transport is a good option for lowering supply chain costs and adding some extra resiliency to guard your freight operation against supply chain volatility.
+Here’s IL2000’s take: Intermodal transportation is a good option for lowering supply chain costs and adding some extra resiliency to guard your freight operation against supply chain volatility.
 But there are a few caveats.
 You need to be shipping at longer distances, within a relaxed delivery time window, and with a strong shipping team to help you make it work.
-For added confidence, work with a 3PL that can offer 24-hour logistics support.
+For added confidence, work with an expert team that can offer 24-hour logistics support.

 Ultimately, intermodal is just one tool in a subtle and ever-growing supply chain management toolbox.
 Our advice is not to choose a 3PL purely because they emphasize their intermodal logistics skillset.
-Focus instead on the outcomes you need to achieve and the 3PL’s track record in delivering those kinds of outcomes.
+Instead, focus on the outcomes you need to achieve and the 3PL’s track record in delivering those outcomes.

-You can always talk to us if you’d like to learn more about intermodal freight.
+There’s no magic button to get the right mode for every shipment, not in the literal sense.
+The next best thing is to have a team on your side.
+IL2000 is that team.
 We’ll conduct a full, no-obligation freight analysis and offer expert advice on whether an intermodal solution makes sense, how to set performance measurements, and how to evaluate your results over time.

 Topics: Logistics Management, Pricing Strategy, Transportation Models, Freight Costs